SPDoctor/sp-dev-docs/docs/solution-guidance/customize-onedrive-for-business-sites.md

 ---
-title: Customize OneDrive for Business sites
+title: Customize OneDriv sites
-description: The actual patterns that you can use with the add-in model to customize OneDrive for Business sites. ms.date: 4/25/2018
+description: The actual patterns that you can use with the add-in model to customize OneDrive sites. ms.date: 4/25/2018
 localization_priority: Priority
 ---

-# Customize OneDrive for Business sites
+# Customize OneDrive sites

-OneDrive for Business sites can be customized in Office 365 or with the add-in model in general, based on company requirements.
+OneDrive sites can be customized in Microsoft 365 or with the add-in model in general, based on company requirements.
 Actual techniques to perform this customization are different than in the on-premises scenario because only add-in model techniques can be used.

 > [!IMPORTANT]
-> This applies to **only** the *classic* OneDrive for Business experience in SharePoint Online.
+> This applies to **only** the *classic* OneDrive experience in SharePoint Online.
 If you are using the new default experience, this is not supported.
-Modern or new experiences of OneDrive for Business do not support custom branding.
+Modern or new experiences of OneDrive do not support custom branding.
 Tenant administrators can control the default experience from the SharePoint Online administrative settings.
 >
 > Patterns for Dedicated and on-premises are identical with the add-in model techniques, but there are differences in the possible technologies that can be used.

-## Why customize OneDrive for Business sites?
+## Why customize OneDrive sites?

-There are numerous aspects to applying customizations to OneDrive for Business (OD4B) sites.
+There are numerous aspects to applying customizations to OneDrive sites.
 You can customize these sites because they are SharePoint sites, but you should always consider the short-term and long-term impact of the customizations.

-Following are the high-level guidelines for customizing OneDrive for Business sites:
+Following are the high-level guidelines for customizing OneDrive sites:

-- Apply branding customizations by using Office 365 themes or the SharePoint site theming engine.
+- Apply branding customizations by using Microsoft 365 themes or the SharePoint site theming engine.

 - If theme engines are not enough, you can adjust some CSS settings by using alternate CSS options.

 - Avoid customizing OD4B sites by using custom master pages because this causes you additional long-term costs and challenges with future updates.

   - In most cases, you can achieve all common branding scenarios with themes and alternate CSS.
-  - If you choose to use custom master pages, be prepared to apply changes to the sites when major functional updates are applied to Office 365.
+  - If you choose to use custom master pages, be prepared to apply changes to the sites when major functional updates are applied to Microsoft 365.

 - You can use JavaScript embedding to modify or hide functionalities from the site.